 Coconut-Lime Rice

-Be sure to use a good-quality, full-fat coconut milk, and don’t forget to give the rice plenty of time to sit (covered) after it’s done simmering; this will keep the rice from becoming sticky and gooey.
+Be sure to use a good-quality, full-fat coconut milk, and don’t forget to give the coconut rice plenty of time to sit (covered) after it’s done simmering; this will keep the rice from becoming sticky and gooey.

 A few time savers when making this rice: Using a microplane (like this one) and a citrus reamer or this citrus juicer make getting lime zest and juice quick and easy.